 Match text from written assignments to text from worldwide sources with Urkund

-Past student work submitted to Turnitin will be transferred to Urkund so that they can continue be matched against.
-In addition to matching to past student work and the Internet, Urkund is integrated with publishers, including WILEY, Springer, CENGAGE, Elsevier, IEEE, Taylor & Francis Group, and Emerald Group.
+Past student work submitted to Turnitin has been transferred to Ouriginal so that they can continue to be matched against.
+In addition to matching to past student work and the Internet, Ouriginal is integrated with publishers, including WILEY, Springer, CENGAGE, Elsevier, IEEE, Taylor & Francis Group, and Emerald Group.

 Training is available through the training and support calendar and the VU Collaborate guides can be found below.

-You can also look into this manual created by Urkund (Ouriginal) experts for strategies of discussing academic integrity and plagiarism with students.
+You can also look into this manual created by Ouriginal (Urkund) experts for strategies for discussing academic integrity and plagiarism with students.
 It has some great explanations and examples.
 Urkund also has a lot of its own resources.
 Have a look at them in the Ouriginal Knowledge Hub.